Frequently Asked Questions

 Do I need to pay something to partcipate?

-The IAAC qualification round is free to enter for all students around the world.
-However, all qualified participants of the qualification round that want to register and continue with the pre-final round have to cover the pre-final registration costs of 8 EUR to make this global competition possible: More Information
+The IAAC competition is free to enter for all students from around the world.
+However, all students who have qualified and want to register for the Pre-Final Round have to cover the registration costs of 11 EUR to make this year's competition possible.
+You can find further information here: More Information

 Why are there the 'Pre-Final Registration Costs'?